 New Orleans parks are the perfect spot for socially distant picnics.
 With so many parks to choose from, there’s plenty of space in the city to explore, including City Park, Audubon Park, The Fly, Crescent Park and Woldenberg Park.
 Stop by a restaurant and pick up anything from barbeque to po-boys, and throw the perfect picnic to commemorate the day.
 Some of our favorite spots for picnic-friendly food include Picnic Provisions and Whiskey, Morrow’s, PeeWee’s Crab Cakes on the Go, Central City BBQ and Dat Dog.
 Place your order ahead of time for curbside pickup.

-The National WWII Museum is the perfect stop to celebrate American history.
-Explore the exhibits, see a show, and learn about the significance of New Orleans in the war.
-Venture outside the city to a plantation such as Houmas House or Whitney Plantation.
-Others historic sites to check out include the Louisiana National Guard Museum at Jackson Barracks and Fort Pike.
+The National WWII Museum is the perfect spot to celebrate American history.
+Explore the exhibits, see a show and learn about the significance of New Orleans in the war.
+Self-guided tours are available through the Historic New Orleans Collection and the New Orleans Slave Trade Marker and Tour App for those interested in New Orleans history.

 Take a dip and soak up some sun at The Country Club, which offers a day pass for guests to use their pool and cabana and is currently operating at less than 25% capacity.
 If you prefer to cool off with an ice cream or snowball, see our roundup of Icy Summer Treats perfect for the holiday weekend.